 I am not writing a scientific article.
 I am giving an impression of a cardiac surgeon who spent his life taking care of patients with this particularly dreaded problem.

 First, we’ve learned how to distinguish life-threatening cases from the banal problems.
 Then we learned of crucial minutes in dangerous situations and acquired proper diagnostic tools to identify them and sophisticated therapeutic tools to treat them.
-We know now that six weeks bedrest, mandatory before, is harmful and can be deadly in certain circumstances.
+We know now that six weeks bed rest, mandatory before, is harmful and can be deadly in certain circumstances.
 We bring the patient to a cardiac cath and intervene within the first hours if indicated.
 We lyse more clots early and deploy more stents.
-We almost never rush the patient to the operating room from the cath lab.
-We monitor our patients more diligently when necessary and we don’t when we decide that the monitoring is not warranted.
+We seldom rush the patient to the operating room from the cath lab.
+We monitor our patients more diligently when necessary, and we don’t when we decide that the monitoring is not warranted.

 Today, it’s unthinkable that a doctor would spend so much time with his patient.
 Halberstam made himself available to his hyperactive patient during the working hours and even after hours, which his patient abused quite often.
-Now, face to face time had become a hot commodity, with the detriment to both.
+Now, face-to-face time has become a hot commodity, with the detriment to both.
 But it is a patient who loses the most.

 Today, in my gym, I don’t see as many scars on the chests of my fellows-in-workout.
 I see, however, more scars after the back surgery.
-Which tells me that the neurosurgical department at Duke is going quite strong.
+Which tells me that the neurosurgical department at Duke is working overtime.